AdaLollA/HnB-Automation/1 - Lecture/Lecture Manuel/Lecture 3 - Debate/ReadMe.md

 I found it quite interesting to research about the history of older IoT and automation technology, but in my opinion the presentations were a bit too long.
 15 minutes/presentation should have been enough to catch up with the hard facts.

 Developing a smart lock with restricting access to specific devices/persons was really interesting.
 My part on this was the MQTT Store Simulator.
-Due to problems in communication we often changed our architecture - sometimes was a bit frustrating but we managed it anyway (Y).
+Due to problems in communication we often changed our architecture - sometimes was a bit frustrating but we managed it anyway :tada::grin:.